 To avoid any penalties or having to get rid of any cannabis products that you are unable to consume during your stay, we recommend purchasing a small amount such as a gram or two to start, rather than maxing out the purchase limit.
 That way you can buy more if you run out during your trip, and possibly test out a larger variety of cultivars or cannabis products.

 Visit Happy Valley for Both Recreational and Medical Cannabis

 Cannabis tourism is only just beginning and Massachusetts is among the states leading the charge.
 At Happy Valley, we offer both recreational and medical cannabis.
 Our Happy Valley Hosts are available to answer any questions that you may have, and we have private consultation rooms for any guests who would prefer more privacy.

+If you’re in Massachusetts, be sure to visit our cannabis dispensaries in East Boston or Gloucester.
+We offer premium cannabis products, including flower, edibles, concentrates, and more.
 For more information and to keep up with Happy Valley news, scroll down to the bottom of the page and enter your email address to become a Happy Valley Insider.